daphneschles/RHCnet/README.md

 ## How do I use it?
 We include an example ECG from PhysioNet<sup>[1](#ptb),[2](#physionet)</sup> in the [example notebook](Examples/model_loading_demo.ipynb).
 The input leads should be in the following order: I, II, III, aVR, aVL, aVF, V1-V6.
 Each ECG is normalized by its mean and variance across all samples.
 An input array should be of shape Nx5000x12 for N ECGs.

-The output will be of shape Nx4, where the columns ordered mPAP, PCWP, PVR, CO.
+The output will be of shape Nx4, where the columns are ordered mPAP, PCWP, PVR, CO.

 ## Dependencies